COALAIP/pycoalaip-bigchaindb/docs/installation.rst

 The sources for pycoalaip-bigchaindb can be downloaded from the `Github repo`_.

-You can either clone the public repository:
+Clone the public repository:

 .. code-block:: console

     $ git clone git://github.com/bigchaindb/pycoalaip-bigchaindb

-Once you have a copy of the source, you can install it with:
+And install it with:

 .. code-block:: console